ZEISS/ZeissIQS-pages/README.md

 cd ..

-cd ZeissIQS.github.io
+cd IQS
 git add -A
 git commit -m "Some useful message" git push
 ~~~

-* After the changes have been pushed into the 'ZeissIQS.github.io' repository, the live pages at [](https://zeissiqs.github.io) will be updated automatically after app. one minute.
+* After the changes have been pushed into the 'IQS' repository, the live pages at [https://zeissiqs.github.io](https://zeiss.github.io/IQS/) will be updated automatically after app. one minute.